-• One-hour In-course test 20%
+One-hour In-course test

-GEOG2232 ENVIRO (3 Credit TAL CHANG Semester 2 E Level 2 Pre-requisites: GEOG12 231 and GEOG1232 Course Content: • An inter topics: broach to the study of looking at examples of the complex interactions between human activity and the different environmental spheres (geosphere, hydrosphere, biosphere). atmosphere, and Core components include global environmental change, sea-level change, natural climate variability, anthropogenic climate change, 21st-century climate projections, and tropical forest dynamics.
+An interdisciplinary approach to the study of environmental change, looking at examples of the complex interactions between human activity and the different environmental spheres (geosphere, hydrosphere, atmosphere, and biosphere).
+Core components include global environmental change, sea-level change, natural climate variability, anthropogenic climate change, 21st-century climate projections, and tropical forest dynamics.
 The course examines the primary causes, both natural and human, and the consequences and impacts of environmental change both within and outside the Caribbean region.

-Evaluat ion:

 • 2 hours written examination 50%

-٠ Course Work: 50%
+• Course Work: 50%

-• Two 1500-word essays 30%
+Two 1500-word essays 30%

 Two group PowerPoint presentations 20%

-GEOG2331 RESEARCH METHODS IN GEOGRAPHY (3 Credits) Semester 1 Level 2 Pre-requisites: GEOG1131 and GEOG1132 and GEOG1231 and GEOG1232 Course Content: This course covers the following topics: The course aims to provide some basic knowledge of the key aspects of the history and philosophy of geographical enquiry, and to provide the theoretical and practical skills required to develop and conduct a research project in geography.
-Training in the application of geographical research methods and techniques, data collection, data and statistical analysis, and the technical presentation of results.
+GEOG2331 RESEARCH METHODS IN GEOGRAPHY

+Pre-requisites: GEOG1131 and GEOG1231 and

+The course aims to provide some basic knowledge of the key aspects of the history and philosophy of geographical enquiry, and to provide the theoretical and practical skills required to develop and conduct a research project in geography.
+Training in application of geographical research methods and techniques, data collection, data and statistical analysis. and the technical presentation of results.
 Training in how to define a research topic, how to identify relevant literature, how to prepare a research proposal, and how to present data.